timbeaudet/knowledge_base/faq/today.md

 ## Winter Eggspansion for Eggcelerate!

+- Email with superindiegames to get that blast sent out.
-- Write/Send the emails that will go to players on Tyre Bytes lists that the Eggspansion is now available.
+- Write & Send the emails that will go to players on Tyre Bytes lists that the Eggspansion is now available.
-- Write/Send emails for the press & influencers list to remind them and say game is available.
+- Write & Send emails for the press & influencers list to remind them and say game is available.
 - Capture some footage of playing the game and showing failures to hook with "I could better than that"
   - Capture at least on social media posting.
 - Send out more keys to streamers/influencers to Eggcelerate! + DLC